 The Massachusetts League of Community Health Centers (League) was founded in 1972 as one of the first state Primary Care Associations (PCAs) in the country.
 Established under the same federal authorizing legislation as the health center program (Section 330 of the Public Health Service Act), PCAs are organized around a set of core functions and competencies that provide a framework for support and assistance to health centers and the communities they serve.
 As such, the League is a non-profit 501(c)(3) organization registered as a public charity with the Commonwealth's Secretary of State, and maintains a professional staff at its headquarters in Boston and at its training center in Worcester.

-Established in 1972, the Massachusetts League of Community Health Centers ("the League") is a non-profit, statewide association representing and serving the needs of the state's 50 community health center organizations with more than 300 total access sites.
-The League serves as an Information Source on community-based health care to policymakers, opinion leaders and the media and provides a wide range of technical assistance to its members and communities, including:
+The League serves as an information source on community-based health care to policymakers, opinion leaders and the media, and provides a wide range of technical assistance to health centers and communities, including:

-- Support to Expand Health Access through work with local health and advocacy organizations seeking to open health centers in their communities.
+- Support to Expand Health Access through work with state leaders and local health and advocacy organizations seeking to open health centers in their communities.

 - Massachusetts' Health Center Controlled Network (HCCN), a federal Health Resources and Services Administration-funded initiative to assist 36 health centers in better leveraging health information technology for improving health access, enhancing quality of care, and achieving cost efficiencies through practice redesign.

 - Connecticut River Valley Farmworker Health Program (CRVFHP), a voucher program funded under Section 330 (g) of the Public Health Service Act that enables qualified migrant and seasonal agricultural workers and their families to receive a limited set of health services from a network of participating Massachusetts and Connecticut health care providers based in the Connecticut River Valley.